Lessons from fitting the lowest order energy independent chiral based $\bar{K}N$ potential to experimental data: Introduction

 \item[b)] In view of possible existence of kaonic nuclear clusters, the main idea of the other approach is to construct a potential, which can be used for calculation of $n>2$ systems.
 In this case the simplicity of the potential is essential, therefore the usual practice is to keep the form of the lowest order Weinberg-Tomozawa (WT) term of the chiral expansion and try to adjust it to the experimental data.
 For this purpose data are selected from the vicinity of $\bar{K}N$ threshold and in general from channels, open at this energy.
 Since the $n>2$ calculations at present can be performed only in a non-relativistic, potential based framework, for consistence this formalism has to be kept also at the potential fitting level. \end{itemize}

 Whatever potential model is chosen, at a certain point its parameters have to be fitted to a set of experimental data.
 This process is usually not reported in detail when a new potential is introduced.
 We think, however, that the fitting procedure might reveal some important issues providing a deeper insight into the physics of the $\bar{K}N$ system.
 In the present paper we try to demonstrate this idea on the example of a recently introduced $\bar{K}N$ interaction, belonging to the group b) \cite{revai1,revai2}.
-The potential is energy-independent and leads to a one-pole structure of the $\Lambda(1405)$ resonance, in contrast to the two-pole one, obtained from the commonly used chiral based $\bar{K}N$ potentials.\footnote{Here it seems to be appropriate to mention, that a recent thorough analysis of all relevant experimental data \cite{hyperon} found no evidence for the existence of the second pole.} Although our potential is a rather special one, we think, that our conclusions concerning the physics of the $\bar{K}N$ system derived from the data fitting process, have certain relevance for other potential models, too.
+The potential is energy-independent and leads to a one-pole structure of the $\Lambda(1405)$ resonance, in contrast to the two-pole one, obtained from the commonly used chiral based $\bar{K}N$ potentials.